John the Plumber's Blog

 Common Plumbing Issues in Old Houses

 Having issues with your plumbing is never a fun thing to have to deal with, but fortunately, a lot of these issues are fairly common.
-If you’re expecting them to happen, you can take proper measures to attempt to avoid them.
+If you’re expecting them to happen, you can take proper measures to attempt to avoid them, even in old houses.

 1. Outdated Fixtures